 A completed gift.
 Gifts are the most common way to fund an IDGT.
 The grantor makes an irrevocable, completed gift of the desired assets to the trust.
 Gifting appreciating assets reaps the most benefit—the income can be retained by the trust and passed to the beneficiaries.
 Plus, the grantor avoids additional transfer taxes on the asset even if there is a significant increase in value.

-If the gift exceeds the annual exclusion amount for the year in which the gift is made ($15,000 for 2020), however, transfers to an IDGT are taxable gifts that will reduce the grantor’s unified gift and estate tax credit.
+If the gift exceeds the annual exclusion amount for the year in which the gift is made ($15,000 for 2020 and 2021), however, transfers to an IDGT are taxable gifts that will reduce the grantor’s unified gift and estate tax credit.

 An installment sale.
 One way to avoid a gift tax implication is for the grantor to sell the appreciating asset(s) to the trust, typically in an installment sale.
 In return, the grantor receives an interest-bearing promissory note payable by the trust.